seansfkelley/react-layered-chart/API.md

 #### Controlled Props

 These props come in read-write pairs and implement the ["controlled component" pattern](https://facebook.github.io/react/docs/forms.html#controlled-components).
-The "value" props unconditionally trump any automatically-computed values or values set with action creators.
-The "on change" props are called any time the automatically-computed values change to give the parent a chance to incorporate those changes.
-You can provide any combination of these parameters; providing a "value" prop doesn't imply you need an "on change" prop, nor vice versa.
+The "value" props unconditionally trump any values set by default/`loadData`/action creators.
+The "on change" props are called any time `loadData` or an action creator attempts a change.
+You can provide any subset of these parameters; providing a "value" prop doesn't imply you need an "on change" prop, nor vice versa.

 - `xDomain?`
 - `onXDomainChange?()`